torproject/onionbalance/docs/config.md

   variable which have the same name.

 * `ONIONBALANCE_LOG_LEVEL`: Specify the minimum verbosity of log messages to output.
-All log messages equal or higher the the specified log level are output.
+All log messages equal or higher the specified log level are output.
 The available log levels are the same as the `--verbosity` command line option.